 - Hello Junction!
-Our beans occupy the shelves of the JUNCTION FROMAGERIE, 3042 Dundas West, junctionfromagerie.com.
+Find our beans at the JUNCTION FROMAGERIE, 3042 Dundas West, junctionfromagerie.com.
 Reload on fresh locally roasted fairtrade coffee beans while shopping for artisanal cheese, preserves, bread and other goodies!

 - Right on Roncie!
-Now you can pick-up our beans along with your favourite bread, cheese and/or treatie at MABEL's, 323 Roncesvalles Ave. - as well as their 2nd location at 1156 Queen St. West.
-Hours: 7:30-7:30 weekdays and 9-6pm on weekends.
+Pick-up your AG java along with your favourite bread, cheese and/or treaties at MABEL's, 323 Roncesvalles Ave. (and 1156 Queen St. West), Hours: 7:30-7:30 weekdays and 9-6pm on weekends.
 You can also find our fine java when you head south at EVERGREEN NATURAL FOODS, 161 Roncesvalles Ave.
 And last and not on the strip but close by, at SUNNY JOE's (250 Sorauren Ave., across from the park), open 7:30 to 5:30 Monday to Friday, Saturday and Sunday 8:30 - 5:30.

 - In Parkdale?
 No problem!
 We deliver regularly to the GOOD CATCH GENERAL STORE (1556 Queen W. at Sorauren), and the WEST END FOOD COOP (1229 Queen W. at Dufferin).
 And still in the west end but just a tad bit north, find us at the NUTHOUSE (1256A Bloor St. West).

 “For coffee farmers who are dealing with this rust crisis ... if they don’t have coffee to sell, they don’t eat,” - Charlie Fishbein ( The Coffee Exchange) speaks about the Roya Crisis.
 Read the most recent article on the Roya crisis by our own Coop Coffees Monika.
 This great piece addresses the crisis impact on farmers and was recently published Canada's Media Co-op, an online magazine that covers "news from the grassroots".
 Read article by clicking on this link!

 OTHER GOOD STUFF!